 The image below shows the 7-layer dynamic security strategy of GeeTest CAPTCHA

 Try GeeTest CAPTCHA demo and protect your website, app, and APIs from bot attacks!

 Or register for a free 30-day trial now.

-It is simply insufficient to rely solely on honeypots to prevent spambots.
-Most CAPTCHA solutions -enterprise-grade or not- will give hackers a harder time and should be used instead.
-If you have a personal blog or a small website, an in-house captcha and a honeypot may suffice your needs.
-Still, if your website grows to attract any significant traffic, then it will likely become a target for attackers, in which case you should be prepared -starting with an advanced captcha- before any monetary or reputational damage occurs.
+Relying entirely on honeypots to prevent spambots is just insufficient.
+Most CAPTCHA solutions, whether enterprise-grade or not, will make it more difficult for hackers and should be utilized instead.
+If you run a personal blog or a tiny website, you may be able to get by with an in-house CAPTCHA and a honeypot.
+However, if your website attracts large traffic, it will almost certainly become a target for attackers, in which case you should be prepared - beginning with an advanced CAPTCHA - before any monetary or reputational harm happens.

 Subscribe to our newsletter